clustervision/trinityX/doc/ha_design.rst

 A fully configured TrinityX HA cluster will automatically perform a failover upon a critical failure.
 There are however a few guidelines that should be kept in mind when managing the cluster.
 These include bringing a failing secondary controller up, bringing the cluster up from a cold state (a state in which both the primary and secondary controllers were down such us a power failure) or recovering the new secondary node after a successful failover.

-Upon a failure of the secondary node or a successful failover the system adminstraors should be notified in order for them to either fix the issues on the secondary node in the first case, or to recover the new secondary node in the second case.
+Upon a failure of the secondary node or a successful failover the system administrators should be notified in order for them to either fix the issues on the secondary node in the first case, or to recover the new secondary node in the second case.
 Otherwise, if these failures remain unhandled, they will interfere with the proper execution of a failover in a case where the primary controller encounters another issue.

 As such, the monitoring system should include checks to monitor the state of the HA cluster.